 You must also have Higher English and National 5 Maths.
 National 5 Applications of Maths is accepted in place of Maths.

-For entry to the MA (Hons) at the University of Edinburgh you need 4 Highers at ABBB (first sitting) including English plus National 5 Maths or Applications of Maths at B. Widening Access entry is 4 Highers at ABBB (by end of S6).
+For entry to the MA (Hons) at the University of Edinburgh you need 4 Highers at ABBB (first sitting) or 4/5 Highers at AABB/ABBBB (two sittings) including English plus National 5 Maths or Applications of Maths at C. Widening Access entry is 4 Highers at ABBB (by end of S6).

-For entry to the BSc at the University of Stirling you need 4 Highers at AAAB (first sitting) or AAAA (two sittings) including English and preferably Physical Education plus Maths or Applications of Maths at National 5.
+For entry to the BSc at the University of Stirling you need 4 Highers at AAAB (first sitting) or ABBBB (two sittings) including English at B plus National 5 Maths or Applications of Maths at B.

 You must also have evidence of practical ability.